sand1k/blog/docs/interview.md

 Linked lists (circular doubly linked list, struct list_head), queues (kfifo), maps (struct idr, mapping a unique identification number (UID) to a pointer), binary trees (rbtree).
 4. What is bottom half?
 What mechanism are used in kernel to defer work?
 Bottom half is general name of a mechanism to defer work (interrupt handling) in Linux.
 Softirqs, tasklets and work queues.
+5. What is critical section, race condition and syncronization?
+Code paths that access and manipulate shared data are called critical regions (also called critical sections).
+It is a bug if it is possible for two threads of execution to be simultaneously executing within the same critical region.When this does occur, we call it a race condition, so-named because the threads raced to get there first.
+Ensuring that unsafe concurrency is prevented and that race conditions do not occur is called synchronization.

 ## Processor architecutre